Stonewall Jackson: Ancestry

-The family migrated west across the Blue Ridge Mountains to settle near Moorefield, Virginia (now West Virginia) in 1758.
+The family migrated west across the Blue Ridge Mountains to settle near Moorefield, Virginia (in Hardy County now in West Virginia) in 1758.
 In 1770, they moved farther west to the Tygart Valley.
-They began to acquire large parcels of virgin farming land near the present-day town of Buckhannon, including 3,000 acres (12 km^{2}) in Elizabeth's name.
-John and his two teenage sons were early recruits for the American Revolutionary War, fighting in the Battle of Kings Mountain on October 7, 1780; John finished the war as captain and served as a lieutenant of the Virginia militia after 1787.
+They began to acquire large parcels of virgin farming land near the present-day town of Buckhannon (the Hardy County seat), including 3,000 acres (12 km^{2}) in Elizabeth's name.
+John and his two teenage sons volunteered to serve their new county in the American Revolutionary War, traveling southeast to fight in the Battle of Kings Mountain on October 7, 1780; John finished the war as captain and served as a lieutenant of the Virginia militia after 1787.
 While the men were in the Army, Elizabeth converted their home to a haven, "Jackson's Fort", for refugees from Indian attacks.

 John and Elizabeth had eight children.
 Their second son was Edward Jackson (1759–1828), and Edward's third son was Jonathan Jackson, Thomas's father.
 Jonathan's mother died on April 17, 1796.
 Three years later, on October 13, 1799, his father married Elizabeth Wetherholt, and they had nine more children.